jetstack/navigator/docs/proposals/pilots.md

 API to perform leader election between Pilot resources.
 This is implemented in a similar fashion to the leader election found in navigator-controller.

-## Expected behaviour

-The general operation of a pilot can be split into 5 phases:

-### initializing

-Initially, all instances of pilot are in this phase.
-In this phase, the pilot is waiting for the initial Pilot resource for the pilot to exist in the apiserver.
-Once the config has become available and is validated successfully, it pilot will transition into the next phase.

-### preStart

-The preStart phase is before the application process has started, but after the initial configuration has been validated.
-Hooks here will be executed according to the rules they specify.

-### postStart

-### preStop

-### postStop

 ## Building Pilots

 In order to make building Pilots easier, we should create a generic